 Winter is finally beginning to melt away across much of the United States.
 Those areas that are still seeing miserably frigid temperatures can rest assured that spring will soon arrive to thaw out the world around them as well.
 Here in Florida, though, bone-numbing cold isn’t exactly a problem.
 Warm, sunny days are year-round occurrences in this corner of the nation.
 It’s simply a question of just how warm and humid it’s going to be each month.
-Still, that doesn’t mean you shouldn’t follow appropriate pre-summer air conditioning maintenance protocol.
+Still, that doesn’t mean you shouldn’t follow appropriate pre-summer AC maintenance protocol.
+Pre-summer AC maintenance ensures your system is ready for the blazing heat of Florida’s summers.

 Keeping Your Air Conditioning System in Top-Notch Condition